AakashKotha/KMAP/kmap2020/kmap.c/README.md

      - **Other Utility Functions**:
        - `frame`: Computes the average activity within specified time frames.
        - `vecnorm2`, `vecnormw`: Helper functions for vector norm calculations.

 ### 3. **MEX Files for each of the models**

 ## MEX Files

 This directory contains several MEX files for performing kinetic modeling in MATLAB.
 Precompiled MEX binaries (`*.mexa64` files) are also included and can be used directly in MATLAB without recompilation, provided they are compatible with your system architecture.

 Each MEX file is accompanied by detailed instructions on its usage, input, output, and compilation.
 Please refer to the comments within each MEX source file (`*.cpp`) for precise information on how to work with these files.

+### Why OpenMP (OMP) is Used

+OpenMP (OMP) is employed in several MEX files to leverage parallel processing, significantly speeding up the fitting process when working with large datasets or multiple voxels.
+By default, the OMP-enabled MEX files are used for better performance.
+However, non-OMP versions are also available for users who prefer or require single-threaded execution.

 ### Compilation Instruction: